-When we talk about Wix vs. WordPress for small business, there’s no doubt that both are website building tools, but it’s essential to note that both have entirely different approaches.
+When we talk about Wix vs. WordPress for small businesses, there’s no doubt that both are website-building tools, but it’s essential to note that both have entirely different approaches.
 Wix is primarily a website builder, while WordPress is a content management system (CMS).

 - The learning curve for WordPress is a lot steeper than Wix.
 You can learn how to use Wix in a few simple steps.